ilijalichkovski/application-guide-uwcmk/index.md

-This article serves to guide you through the application process for UWC Macedonia via the SurveyMonkey Apply platform.
-Please make sure to familiarize yourself with the contents below as you're working on your application in order to avoid mistakes and uncertainties.
-For any questions or difficulties, feel free to email us at info@mk.uwc.org or contact us on Facebook ([UWC Macedonia](https://www.facebook.com/uwcmacedonia/)).
+This article will help guide you through the application process for UWC Macedonia via the SurveyMonkey Apply platform.
+Please make sure you're familiar with the contents below as you're working on your application in order to avoid mistakes and uncertainties.
+For any questions or difficulties, feel free to email us at info@mk.uwc.org or contact us on Facebook ([UWC Macedonia](https://www.facebook.com/uwcmacedonia/)) or Instagram ([@uwcmacedonia](https://www.instagram.com/uwcmacedonia/)).

-The deadline for submitting your application is **November 20, 2022 at 23:59**.
+The deadline for submitting your application is **November 17, 2023 at 23:59**.

 Best of luck &mdash; we look forward to getting to know you better!